 It is true that the recovery in GDP has been steady over the past couple of years – but it’s been steadily disappointing.
 The recovery out of the Great Recession looks dismal compared to earlier recoveries- we aren’t even close to the recoveries we’ve seen before.
 The short-run gyrations are gone, but the longer run issue of dismal growth is as important as ever.

 Why has the recovery been so dismal?
 This has to be one of the central research questions for macroeconomics going forward.
-We have several candidates: (1) secular stagnation, (2) structural changes in the economy such as demographics (3) a Gordonesque pessimism on productivity growth (4) weak government spending, (5) heightened policy uncertainty, and (6) excessively tight monetary policy.
+We have several candidates: (1) secular stagnation, (2) structural changes in the economy such as demographics, (3) changes in consumer behavior such as increased savings, (4) a Gordonesque pessimism on productivity growth (5) weak government spending, (6) heightened policy uncertainty, and (7) excessively tight monetary policy.
 These aren’t mutually exclusive.

 But whatever your views, this is not a boring chart.
 Quite the opposite.
 This chart demands attention – and further research.